e-veal/splunk-practice-lab/SOLUTION.md

     Ensure all_deploymentclients serverclass has restartSplunkd enabled.

-1. Upload serverclass.conf to DS1 and DS2 manually
+1. Upload serverclass.conf to DS1 manually
-    - `rsync -a serverclass.conf --exclude 'Icon*' --exclude '.DS_Store' splunk@<Public IP of DS1 & DS2>:/opt/splunk/etc/system/local/`
+    - `rsync -a serverclass.conf --exclude 'Icon*' --exclude '.DS_Store' splunk@<Public IP of DS1>:/opt/splunk/etc/system/local/`

-    - either run same command for DS2 or copy from DS1 to DS2
+1. Verify that DS1 console is configured

+>Note: DS2 console will not be configured until apps are placed in the deployment-apps directory

 ### Create deploymentclient.conf & serverclass.conf for DS2
 1. Create a copy of the deploymentclient app on DS2